All Are Welcome

 Sound has been used for healing and transformation for thousands of years in cultures around the world.
 Everything in the universe is vibrating in a cosmic symphony.
 At the Samadhi Center a variety of instruments may be used during sound meditations.
 In particular we feel that the gong is a special instrument that can be used as powerful meditation tool.
 We have 6 Paiste gongs, including an incredible custom 50" gong which produces a unique sound experience.
 During sound meditation people can be sitting, lying down, or moving in response to the vibration.
 We encourage people to experience the transcendent effects of the gongs through their inner energy rather than through the mind, to realize aspects of the inner world which may otherwise be hidden.

 At the Samadhi Center we feel it is important to make our retreats available to as many people as possible and to this end we offer a "seva" based model.
-The fee of $50.00 CAD per night covers all of your food and lodging, and retreat participants are expected to contribute 1-2 hours of work per day, or "seva", enabling us to keep staff and costs minimal.
+The rereat fees cover all of your food and lodging, and retreat participants are expected to contribute 1-2 hours of work per day, or "seva", enabling us to keep staff and costs minimal.

 Dana is an ancient Pali word meaning "generosity" or "gift."
 At the Samadhi Center the teachers do not receive payment for their teachings.
 In the ancient traditions it was always important that egoic interests and business considerations were kept out of the most important dharma teachings.
 For this reason we offer a minimal retreat cost of $50.00 per day which covers only food and lodging and operating costs.
 There is no suggested amount and dana is totally voluntary.
 We offer our profound gratitude for your support of our teachers.
 There is a donation box located in the Center for cash donations, or electronic donations can be made by Paypal at this link: https://www.paypal.me/SamadhiCenter.
 Please indicate whether you want to send the donation to the Center, or which teacher(s) you would like the donation to go to.

 The Samadhi Center kitchen will be stocked with healthy, organic ingredients and simple recipes for the food prep volunteers to follow.
-We offer a mostly vegetarian menu and participants with special dietary needs are also welcome to bring and cook their own food in the kitchen.
+We offer a mostly a vegan menu (eggs, cheese and fish are served separately) and participants with special dietary needs are expected to advise us upon registration.
 There will also be a variety of herbal teas and fresh fruit available during the day.
 Please be sure to carefully fill out the dietary portion of the registration form so we can properly prepare the menus, as we try to accommodate any particular needs you may have.
 Note: we do not provide coffee at our retreats, but will have black tea available.
 Please do not bring food to outdoor cabins as it will attract wildlife.
 Meals will be taken in silence.

 Part of the practice of meditation is to observe and become free from the conditioned patterns that govern our lives.
 Because food preference can be a strong pattern for a lot of us, we intentionally offer a very simple menu during retreat.